ibuystuff/vasco/README.md

             /register goes to discovery server locally
                 [x] POST /register
                     accepts {Registration}
-                    returns 200 if registration worked
+                    returns 200 if registration worked and a hash for the registration entry [x] PUT /register/hash
-                [x] PUT /register/myName/myAddr
-                    refreshes an existing registration (it also works to re-register it).
+                    refreshes an existing registration.
 This will put it back in service immediately.
+If the hash has expired, this will return a 404; you will need to re-register.
-                [x] DELETE /register/myName/myAddr
+                [x] DELETE /register/hash
+                    Removes the registration entry
-                    Removes the IP and all its children [x] GET /register/test/url
+                [x] GET /register/test/url
                     Returns the result of the load balancer (the registration object that the LB would resolve to this time -- repeating this request may return a different result.)